 A study of selected works in Irish and / or Northern Irish literature, seen within one of multiple contexts such as themes, cultural issues, intellectual movements, nationhood, and genre.
-(May be taken for credit twice under different subtitles.)
+(May be taken twice for credit under different subtitles.)
 Prerequisites: ENGL 203 or permission of instructor.
 Credits: 4(4-0)